guusj/books/Warbreaker_BrandonSanderson.md

 “You bow before the whims of the universe, then?”
 “What else would I do?”
 “Fight it,” Blushweaver said.
 She narrowed her eyes, absently reaching to take one of the grapes from Lightsong’s hand.
 “Fight with everything, force the universe to bow to you instead.”
 “That’s a charming concept, Blushweaver.
-But I believe that universe and I are in slightly different weight categories.”
+But I believe that the universe and I are in slightly different weight categories.”
 “I think you’re wrong.”
 “Are you saying I’m fat?”
 She regarded him with a flat glance.
 “I’m saying that you needn’t be so humble, Lightsong.
 You’re a _god_.”